12 December 1917: Pte Harry Vintner

 - 12 December 1917: Pte Harry Vintner

-Born at Biggleswade, Bedfordshire in 1878
+Harry was born at Biggleswade, Bedfordshire in 1878.

 By the time of the war Harry was 'dobby making' at Hield Brothers Limited, spinners and manufacturers of Cross Hills, Keighley.
 A 'dobby maker' was someone who made the mechanism attached to a loom for weaving small patterns.
 He was also married and the father of four: William, Sarah, Herbert and Fred.